 “Americans work hard to earn their Social Security and we cannot allow it to be stolen away by student debt,” Brown said.
 “Instead of going after seniors and the disabled, the government should be working to address the skyrocketing cost of higher education and provide Americans with relief from the crushing levels of student debt.”

-The number of Americans who have had their benefits garnished by the federal government has dramatically increased in recent years – from 36,000 in 2002 to a staggering 173,000 in 2015 – nearly a fivefold increase.
+The number of Americans who have had their benefits garnished by the federal government has dramatically increased in recent years – from 36,000 in 2002 to a staggering 168,000 in 2018 – nearly a fivefold increase.
 That includes certain people under 65 who receive Social Security Disability Insurance.
 In 2018 alone, $197 million in Social Security benefits were garnished from workers, according to new data from the U.S. Bureau of Fiscal Service.

 Social Security provides vital benefits to millions of Americans who worked and paid into the system.
 To support the purpose of the program as a fundamental lifeline, the original law protected these earned benefits from attempts to recover all debts.
 These changes, made in 1996, were never fully debated in Congress, yet they continue to have a profound effect on beneficiaries living on fixed incomes today.
 Although the 1996 legislation included some provisions to protect the most vulnerable, those protections have not been updated in 20 years.
 The legislation reestablishes protections in Social Security and other benefit programs, such as Railroad Retirement and Black Lung Benefits, which were in place for more than 40 years before the change was made.